Start your 30-day free trial today

 SourceHey Rosie missed-calls report, 2026

 A plumbing emergency on a Saturday night.
 A window quote on a Sunday morning.
 A "do you service my postcode" question outside office hours.
-Every one of those is a job booking somewhere — the only question is whether it's with you.
+Every one of those is a job booking somewhere.
+The only question is whether it's with you.

 Why traditional answers don't catch them